Sonos Era 100 vs Sonos One: which smart speaker should you buy?

 According to Ryan Moore, product manager at Sonos, the Era 100 is "from an acoustic standpoint, a complete refresh.
 There's not a single part of Sonos One in the Era 100."

 We can believe it.
-It takes everything we liked about the Sonos One – crisp and detailed, spacious sound, deep bass – and cranks it up a dozen notches.
-It sounds so much bigger, more spacious, more detailed and deeper in the bass, while still retaining a great handle on timing, dynamics and its even tonal balance.
+The new speaker takes everything we liked about the Sonos One – crisp and detailed, spacious sound and deep bass – and cranks it up a dozen notches.
+It sounds so much bigger, more spacious, more insightful and deeper in those lower frequencies, while still being tonally balanced and retaining a great handle on timing and dynamics.

 **Winner: Sonos Era 100**